-- 79. All matters pertaining to the management of staff are delegated to the Managing Director and his/her nominees provided: - a.
-Costs are contained within existing budget or authorised budget variations; - b.
+- 85. All matters pertaining to the management of staff are delegated to the Chief Executive and their nominees provided: - Costs are contained within existing budget or authorised budget variations; - b.
 Council approved policies, procedures and guidelines are complied with, though exceptions are authorised in individual cases; - c.
-Matters relating to the terms and conditions of employment of the Managing Director are referred to the Employment Committee.
+Matters relating to the terms and conditions of employment of the Chief

+Executive are referred to the Employment Committee.
 The responsibility of those Officers for the discharge of the authority's functions is referred to Cabinet.